 Mountain snowberry is useful for establishing cover on bare sites and has done well when planted onto roadbanks.
-Mountain brome is an excellent native bunchgrass for seeding alone or in mixtures in disturbed areas, including depleted rangelands, burned areas, roadways, mined lands, and degraded riparian zones.
 Slender wheatgrass is widely used for revegetating disturbed lands.
 Slender wheatgrass is a short-lived perennial with good seedling vigor.
 It germinates and establishes quickly when seeded making it a good choice for quick cover on disturbed sites.
 It persists long enough for other, slower developing species to establish.
 It is especially valuable for use in saline soils.
 It has been used for rehabilitating mine spoils, livestock ranges, and wildlife habitat and watershed areas.
-Letterman's needlegrass has been used successfully in revegetating mine spoils.
-This species also has good potential for erosion control.